 Resources for International Students

-Washington & Lee's Career and Professional Development office welcomes you!
+Welcome to Washington and Lee's Career and Professional Development office!

 International students face unique challenges when it comes to career and professional development.
 If you are planning to pursue employment in the U.S., you may encounter visa, and job search issues.